seed-labs/seed-labs/lab-setup/apple-arm/seedvm-fusion.md

 Download [`src-cloud.zip`](https://seed.nyc3.cdn.digitaloceanspaces.com/src-cloud.zip)
-  from the link or using the following command (if copy-and-paste does not work between your host machine and VMware, you can browse this manual inside VM Ubuntu 22.04 using Firefox, then you can copy-and-paste):
+  from the link or using the following command (if copy-and-paste does not work between your host machine MacOS and VMware Fusion, you can browse this manual inside VM Ubuntu 22.04 using Firefox, then you can copy-and-paste):
   ```
   curl -o src-cloud.zip https://seed.nyc3.cdn.digitaloceanspaces.com/src-cloud.zip
   ```